 Rosie Bushbaum, E2 Head Teacher, Elementary Grade Level Head

 Rosie has been a member of the FMS teaching staff since 2003.
-She came to FMS with over 13 years teaching experience and began her career at FMS teaching on the Primary side of our school.
-Rosie has a BS in Education and has earned her Montessori Certification for both Primary (3-6 year olds) and for Lower Elementary (6-9 year olds).
+She came to FMS with over 13 years of teaching experience and began her career at FMS teaching on the Primary side of our school.
+Rosie has a BS in Education and has earned her Montessori Certification for both Primary (3-6-year-olds) and for Lower Elementary (6-9-year-olds).
 She earned her Lower Elementary certification from the prestigious Montessori Education Center of the Rockies (MECR).
 In 2012, FMS was fortunate to have Rosie move from a Lead position in the Primary classroom and take a Lead position in a Lower Elementary classroom.
 She brings a calm and knowledgeable presence to every encounter she has, and she enjoys “learning something new each day.”
 Her favorite things about Montessori is “mixed ages in the classroom and guiding the children to discover, explore, learn and resolve things on their own rather than providing them with the answers.”

 Marian Rusche, E2 Co-Teacher